HangX-Ma/BeagleBone-Linux/boot/u-boot.md

 ### 3.3 Further Operation

 After all above done, error occurs because of the `fs` incompleteness.
+NFS assists us to solving errors conveniently, for which we only need to change files located at our host machine.

-- Lack of `/dev/ttyx`.
+1. Lack of `/dev/ttyx`.

     ```txt
     can't open /dev/tty4: No such file or directory